 - Category: Friends and Family

-Example: (not real names) Miranda and Trudy are both in their late twenties, married and in their late twenties.
+Example: (not real names) Miranda and Trudy are both in their late twenties.
+Each has a husband and chidren.
 They've been close friends for 16 years.

 Trudy recently revealed her twelve year struggle with bulimia to Miranda.
 Trudy refuses treament.
 She only confides to Miranda about the bulimia.

 Miranda believes she is helpingTrudy by being her sole confidante and pitching in to help Trudy with family, household and business responsibilities.
 Miranda also keeps a careful watch on Trudy's behavior and emotional states.

 After two months Miranda is happy that Trudy has six weeks of not throwing up and pleads for help in knowing how she can help Trudy continue to get better without her going into treatment.